YanZaX/writeups/barbhack-2023/TchouTchou/Readme.md

 ![Triggering the RCE](https://raw.githubusercontent.com/YanZaX/writeups/master/barbhack-2023/TchouTchou/images/2023-08-28_21-39.png)

-We decided to first use a sleep because the cache is still poisoned (from the request where we can the keys), the docker where the challenge is run couldn't communicate with outside.
+We decided to first use a sleep because the cache is still poisoned (from the first request when we retrieve the keys), the docker where the challenge is run couldn't communicate with outside.

 ### 6 - Exfiltrate the flag